Akhtiar Mohammad (Guantanamo detainee 1036)

 Akhtiar Mohammad is a citizen of Afghanistan who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

 His Guantanamo Internment Serial Number was 1036.
 Intelligence analysts estimate that Mohammad was born in 1953, in Kundarkhiel, Afghanistan.

 Release

 Akhtiar testified that he had opposed the Taliban, and worked in partnership with the Karzai government, encouraging the United States to contact several of the newly installed Afghan ministers to vouch for his story.

-Acktier's lawyer, Dicky Grigg, announced on December 28, 2006, that he had heard from Acktier, and learned he had been recently released.
+Akhtiar's lawyer, Dicky Grigg, announced on December 28, 2006, that he had heard from Akhtiar, and learned he had been recently released.

 Grigg received an email from the US Department of Justice on November 15, 2006.
-Grigg was advised that Acktier would be repatriated to Afghan custody in approximately 30 days.
+Grigg was advised that Akhtiar would be repatriated to Afghan custody in approximately 30 days.
 After making some inquiries Grigg learned that every Afghan who had been repatriated had been released.

-Grigg spoke to Acktier by telephone on December 13, 2006.
+Grigg spoke to Akhtiar by telephone on December 13, 2006.